How to test QR code online?

 What is QR code?

 A QR code (quick response code) is a type of two-dimensional (2D) bar code that is used to provide easy access to online information through the digital camera on a smartphone or tablet.
 It looks like a square with black and white pixels, making a pattern, as seen in the image.

 QR codes can store information apart from alphanumeric data, such as URLs, images, videos, and contact cards.
 A smartphone camera and a QR code scanner app are needed to read the QR Code.
 Most modern smartphones come with an in-built scanner or camera that can scan the QR code.

 Benefits of using QR code

-QR is used often in our day to day lives from the UPI payment scanners, to the ticket in metro, the Read More blocks on the products and many more places, where the information has to be presented concisely.
-Here some advantages of using QR Codes:
+QR is used often in our day-to-day lives, from the UPI payment scanners to the ticket in the metro, the Read More blocks on the products, and many more places, where the information has to be presented concisely.
+Here are some advantages of using QR Codes:

-- QR Codes just require a mobile camera to be scanned and do not require any special device to interpret the message.
+- QR Codes require a mobile camera to be scanned and do not require any particular device to interpret the message.

-- They are versatile, they can encode almost all types of data e.g., numeric, alphabets, special and binary.
+- They are versatile; they can encode almost all types of data, e.g., numeric, alphabet, special, and binary.

 - They can store a good amount of information.
 Commonly, they can store up to 7089 digits or 4296 characters.

 - They are usually very small in size.
 They require very little space on banners, products, or any other place they are used on.